LeoniLu/ml_kaggle_challenge_2026/README.md

 ## Model Replication Instructions - 3 Options

-Reproducing the Final Selected **SVR** ModelThis repository provides three levels of reproducibility for the final Support Vector Regression (**SVR**) model using a sigmoid kernel and 3‑fold cross‑validation.
+Reproducing the Final Selected **SVR** Model.
+This repository provides three levels of reproducibility for the final Support Vector Regression (**SVR**) model using a sigmoid kernel and 3‑fold cross‑validation.

 ## Option (1) Shortcut (Direct Reproduction) Fastest way
 ```bash